Thesis

 Source: Abridge

 Abridge separates medically relevant information from the small talk that physicians use to build trust with patients throughout the course of a consultation.
 Abridge then presents this information to providers and patients.
-For providers, Abridge presents medically relevant information in the SOAP clinical notation format.
-The SOAP format (Subjective, Objective, Assessment, and Plan) structure is used by physicians for clinical documentation.
+For providers, Abridge presents medically relevant information in the SOAP (Subjective, Objective, Assessment, and Plan) clinical notation format used by physicians for clinical documentation.
 This system covers the majority of information that patients and clinicians need to understand from their conversations.

 Providers are able to focus their attention on patients, spend less time completing administrative paperwork, and can complete a patient visit using a smartphone or tablet.
 In 2024, Abridge reported the following example of feedback from a provider using its software: